noether/visionloc/README.md

 2. camdmtx: Streams from the default camera or video file (there is one demo vido at ./videos), localizes one maker: usage for video file: camdmtx <path to your video file>
 usage for webcam: camdmtx <width> <height>

+3. example_libvisionloc: Reads camerasInfo.xml and extracts the makers from the camera 0.
+Do not forget to compile before the library.
+usage: example_libvisionloc

 2. LIBRARY for one camera